kugg/jerkeby/content/posts/Prototype-Poisoning.md

 * toSource()
 * toString()
 * valueOf()

 There may be other implicit members in the target environment.
+If none of the standard properties are used by the target application a app-specific attribute manipulation approach may be more applicatble.

+The Hidden Property Abuse scanning tool [LYNX](https://github.com/xiaofen9/Lynx) is capable of identifying potentially user controlled property candidatesi in the target application.

+There may be other implicit members in the target environment.
 A well-crafted CodeQL query could first detect all implicit prototype members then search for their use.